PeakLab

 Implementation

-1. Initialize a project with Vert.x Starter (start.vertx.io) or Maven/Gradle by adding vertx-core dependencies and required modules
+1. Initialize a project with Vert.x Starter (start.vertx.io) or add Maven/Gradle dependencies (vertx-core, vertx-web, specific modules)

-3. Configure the Event Bus for inter-verticle communication using publish/subscribe or request/response patterns
+3. Configure the event bus for inter-verticle communication using publish/subscribe, point-to-point or request-response patterns

-4. Implement HTTP endpoints with Vert.x Web Router using asynchronous and non-blocking handlers
+4. Implement HTTP routes with Vert.x Web Router using asynchronous handlers and centralized error handling

-5. Integrate reactive clients (PostgreSQL, MongoDB, Redis) for non-blocking persistence operations
+5. Integrate reactive clients (PostgreSQL, MySQL, MongoDB, Redis) to avoid any blocking database calls

 Pro tip

-• Vert.x Web: lightweight web framework with routing, templating, sessions, and validation
+• Vert.x Web for developing web applications with routing, sessions, authentication and templating

 In 1 hour, discover exactly how much you're losing and how to recover it.